-Church Growth: From 24 congregations in 1988 to more than 100 in 2014, the Lutheran Church in Iringa is growing.
+Church Growth: From 24 congregations in 1988 to 105 in 2019, the Lutheran Church in Iringa is growing.
 Through parish building projects, theological education, and the acquisition of bicycles and motorbikes, companion congregations are working together to spread the presence of Christ’s church.

 Secondary Scholarships: With financial support from Saint Paul congregations and personal support from Iringa congregations, together we support more than 1100 students in secondary school each year.

 School Support: The Bega Kwa Bega relationship traces its roots back to the formation of the University of Iringa (formerly Tumaini University – Iringa).
 Since then, developing the educational infrastructure of the Iringa Diocese has been a priority for both partners.
 From construction projects at the university and secondary schools to village libraries and teacher training events, congregations have found many ways to collaborate.

 The Iringa Lutheran Center: Jointly managed and operated by the Iringa Diocese and Saint Paul Area Synod, the Iringa Lutheran Center was originally built to give Diocese guests a safe and clean place to stay in Iringa.
 With recent upgrades it is now the guesthouse of choice for many visitors from Saint Paul and other travelers.
 Profits from the center directly support the operations of the Iringa Diocese.